Timeline - Libya's civil war nears end

 September 16 - The U.N.
 Security Council eases sanctions on Libya, including on its national oil company and central bank.
 The U.N.
 General Assembly approves a request to accredit interim government envoys as Libya's sole representatives at the U.N., effectively recognizing the NTC.

-September 20 - U.S. President Barack Obama calls for the last of Gaddafi's loyalist forces to surrender as he announces the return of the U.S. ambassador to Tripoli.
+September 20 - U.S. President Barack Obama calls for the last of Gaddafi's loyalist forces to surrender as he announces the return of the U.S. ambassador to Tripoli and pledges help.
 Gaddafi taunts NATO in a speech broadcast by Syrian-based Arrai television station.

 September 21 - The interim rulers say they have captured most of Sabha, one of three main towns where Gaddafi loyalists have been holding out since the fall of Tripoli.
 Gaddafi's birthplace Sirte and the town of Bani Walid continue to resist.